codeMaster723/codeMaster723/README.md

 👋 Hi!
-I’m Farhad Babakhil, a passionate Web Backend Developer with expertise in ASP.NET Core, C#, and SQL Server.
+I’m Farhad Babakhil, a passionate Web Developer with expertise in ASP.NET Core, C#, and SQL Server.

 I specialize in building secure, scalable APIs and full-stack web applications designed to solve real-world business challenges.
 With hands-on experience in developing systems like reception management, tenant tracking, property dealer platforms, and inventory control, I focus on delivering clean, maintainable code using best practices like Clean Architecture and layered design.